christsven/H.E.A.T/ruleset/H.E.A.T.md

 <img src="/ruleset/ressources/mikado.excalidraw.png" alt="mikado" align=right height=auto width=60%></img>

 Enables capable of spotting enemy targets in direct LoS.
-The DOT can communicate with any unit within the DOTs platoon and any unit capable of indirect fire in 12" around the DOT, once per turn.
+An on-map operator can communicate with any unit within the operators platoon and any unit capable of indirect fire in 12" around the operator, once per turn.

-The communication does not require or use up an activation, but is blocked if the DOT is DOWN.
-If the drone is shot down, the DOT takes the role of a normal spotter.
+The communication does not require or use up an activation, but is blocked if the unit is DOWN.
+If the drone is shot down, the operator takes the role of a normal spotter.

 ###### IED variant